Everest Region Trekking

 Mustang falls within the Himalayan rain shadow, making trekking possible year-round in its districts and away from crowds of trekkers during its main trekking seasons.
 That makes Mustang an excellent option for trekkers seeking to escape crowds of trekking seasons such as April-May or September-October.

-Far West region trekking
+Far West Region Trekking

-Far West boasts many trekking trails, including Api Nampa Conservation Area.
+Far West boasts many trekking trails, including the Api Nampa Conservation Area.
 This trail passes through charming villages and provides stunning mountain views; making this region one of the newest additions to tourism industry and providing visitors with plenty of new sights and experiences.

 Surma sarowar Lake in Bajhang District stands out as the primary destination in this region, as its waters are believed to possess therapeutic qualities, with some saying taking a dip can cure skin ailments.
 Furthermore, many pilgrims come each year for ritual bathing during Birijaat Festival which brings thousands of visitors.